 All Licensees: The ISI program of all plants shall be augmented to include a 100% volumetric examination of all pipe welds in high-energy piping in containment penetration areas (i.e., the break exclusion region/zone) during each inspection interval as defined in ASME Code, Section XI, IWA-2400.
 The break exclusion region/zone and affected piping subject to this augmented inservice examination is defined in FSAR Section 3.6.2, verify that all piping/component supports on these drawings are contained within the PSI/ISI database.

+Class 2 piping welds in the area from the containment wall to and including the inboard or outboard isolation valves shall be defined in accordance with Examination Categories C-F and C-G, Table IWC-2520-1, “Examination Categories,” Section XI, ASME B&PV Code.

+Pressurized Water Reactors: The ISI program for all pressurized water reactors shall be augmented with the inspections required by the following ASME Code Cases:

 ASME Code Case N-729-1, entitled “Alternative Examination Requirements for PWR Reactor Vessel Upper Heads With Nozzles Having Pressure-Retaining Partial-Penetration Welds Section XI, Division 1,” and subject to the conditions of 10 CFR 50.55a (g)(6)(ii)(D)(2) through (6).